-IT experts help develop, analyse and configure complex software systems and perform software engineering tasks.
+IT specialists help develop, analyse and configure complex software systems and perform software engineering tasks.
 They can work in application consulting, quality assurance, IT security, system administration, software development, testing and project management.
 At DB Systel, our IT specialists work on new features for apps such as DB Navigator.
-They also analyse large quantities of data from DB’s infrastructure operations to identify how the company can optimise service frequencies for passenger trains.
+They also analyse large quantities of data from DB's infrastructure operations to identify how the company can optimise service frequencies for passenger trains.

 Focusing on media publishing and design, the digital media course equips media designers to become our experts on digital information resources.
-Graduates can work in a host of fields: IT architecture and programming special software solutions, customer consulting and support, the planning, designing and manufacturing of non-print materials, marketing, profitability analyses, as well as legal and contract-related issues.
+Graduates can work in a host of fields: IT architecture and programming special software solutions, project management, customer consulting and support, the planning, designing and manufacturing of non-print materials, marketing, profitability analyses, as well as legal and contract-related issues.
 Looking at the aspect of user experience enables us to study the user-friendliness of websites and apps, such as Call a Bike, and optimise them for clients.
-Digital media experts also work to make bahn.de and our apps barrier-free, and they ensure that visually impaired customers can make full use of our digital offerings.
+Digital media experts also work to make bahn.de and our mobile apps barrier-free and they ensure that visually impaired customers can make full use of our digital offerings.

 What do we look for in candidates?